PS4 games come to Sony's PlayStation Now cloud gaming service

 Sadly, there's still no word on PS Now for Australia, but the US price for a full year converts to about AU$130.

-Incidentally, the former head of Sony's PlayStation Now business recently left the company.
+Incidentally, the long-time head of Sony's PlayStation Now business recently left the company.

+Another way to try PlayStation games on PC or Mac: Stream them over your own Wi-Fi network with Sony's free app.